Souvadra/CH248_Project/README.md

-# Article: Operating principles of circular toggle polygons
+# Topic: Cell Cycle Modelling of Fission Yeast using RACIPE

 # Instruction to the end-user to replicate the results